-According to the Biden administration, both attacks originated from nation-state organizations.
+According to the Biden administration, both attacks originated from nation-state organisations.
 In both incidents, the White House offered help once notified of the attacks and involved the Cybersecurity and Infrastructure Security Agency (CISA) and the FBI.

 Those attacks (and many others) became the catalyst for further addressing critical infrastructure and changing how the federal government handled cybersecurity.
 In the past, orders and directives only applied to federal agencies and did not address private companies’ critical infrastructure.

-Recognizing the shortcomings in current policies and directives, the Biden-Harris administration set out to reshape how the federal government could strengthen the nation’s collective cybersecurity stance.
+Recognising the shortcomings in current policies and directives, the Biden-Harris administration set out to reshape how the federal government could strengthen the nation’s collective cybersecurity stance.

 Five pillars of policy

-Biden’s cybersecurity strategy is broken down into five pillars, each of which has defined strategic objectives and, in ways both large and small, will likely affect private-sector organizations as well as government agencies and contractors.
+Biden’s cybersecurity strategy is broken down into five pillars, each of which has defined strategic objectives and, in ways both large and small, will likely affect private-sector organisations as well as government agencies and contractors.
 Those pillars include:

 - Defend critical infrastructure.